Sardar Udham: Development

 A film based on the life of the Indian revolutionary Udham Singh was announced in March 2019, with Shoojit Sircar directing the film and has Vicky Kaushal playing the lead character.
-Shoojit decided to cast Kaushal in the lead, because he wanted an "actor who is ready to give his heart and soul to the film" and the latter, hailing from Punjab, similar to Udham Singh, also a native of Punjab.
-Kaushal stated it as his dream project as he admired of Shoojit's filmography, further saying "The way he is looking at the character (Udham Singh) and the world is extraordinary as well as beautiful.
+Sircar decided to cast Kaushal in the lead, because he wanted an "actor who is ready to give his heart and soul to the film" and the latter, hailing from Punjab, similar to Udham Singh, also a native of Punjab.
+Kaushal stated it as his dream project as he admired of Sircar's filmography, further saying "The way he is looking at the character (Udham Singh) and the world is extraordinary as well as beautiful.
 Plus, it's also a big honour for me that finally, I am going to be directed by him.
 Honestly, that's something that will take time to sink in".
 The film marked the second Indian project to be based on the life of the Indian revolutionary after the Raj Babbar-starrer Shaheed Udham Singh (2000).

-The film's storyline traces from Singh's age of 20 to 40, showcasing the events of Jallianwala Bagh massacre, to the assassination of Michael O'Dwyer, the Governor of Punjab (India) who was responsible for the incident.
-The idea was initially pitched to be presented in mid-1990s, after Shoojit read about the events and life of Udham Singh, when he was a student at the Shaheed Bhagat Singh College in Delhi, but had waited for two decades due to his extensive research about Udham Singh, with Shoojit wanting to showcase Udham's life to the current generation of younger audiences.
+The film's storyline traces from Singh's age of 20 to 40, showcasing the events of the Jallianwala Bagh massacre, to the assassination of Michael O'Dwyer, the Governor of Punjab who was responsible for the incident.
+The idea was initially pitched to be presented in the mid-1990s, after Sircar read about the events and life of Udham Singh, when he was a student at the Shaheed Bhagat Singh College in Delhi, but had waited for two decades due to his extensive research about Udham Singh, with Sircar wanting to showcase Udham's life to the current generation of younger audiences.
 Initially, the role was offered to Irrfan Khan, and his son Babil Khan was reported to play the younger version of Udham Singh.
 However, due to the former's health issues, he stepped out doing the role and insisted Kaushal to play the lead.
 Kaushal had undergone physical transformation to represent the younger version of Singh, losing 15 kilograms within two months.
-He also appeared in a rugged look for few sequences, and shared the stills of his transformation in his social media accounts, closer to the film's release, which was praised by fans and celebrities alike.

-In November 2019, Banita Sandhu who worked with Shoojit in October (2018) confirmed her presence, saying that she will play an important role in the film.
+In November 2019, Banita Sandhu who worked with Sircar in October (2018), confirmed her presence, saying that she would play an important role in the film.
 Television and theatre actor Amol Parashar was assigned to play the role of Indian freedom fighter Bhagat Singh.
-Amol told in an interview with The Indian Express, saying "I didn’t have to copy any other actor’s interpretation because nobody knows how tall he was, how he walked.
-It’s only through the written accounts, which mostly are about his ideas and thought process.
-Now we needed to create a person who’s believable.
+Parashar told in an interview with The Indian Express, saying "I didn't have to copy any other actor's interpretation because nobody knows how tall he was, how he walked.
+It's only through the written accounts, which mostly are about his ideas and thought process.
+Now we needed to create a person who's believable.
 It was more about his energy."
 The film also has British actors Shaun Scott, Kirsty Averton and Stephen Hogan playing prominent roles.
 Originally titled Sardar Udham Singh, the title was later changed to Sardar Udham.